Let a Philadelphia Cancer Attorney Help You with Disability Insurance Benefits

 Preventative measures such as surgery to remove concerning tissues and other methods of treatment may be required to keep your cancer in remission.
 Surgery comes with additional risk for cancer survivors since they are exposed to surgical risks, including infection, long recovery periods, and exposure to other illnesses from the hospital stay.

 Treatment through recovery and remission can still result in disabling side effects that prevent medical professionals from working.
 Chemotherapy, radiation, and other medical treatments may be given throughout the recovery and remission periods as a preventative measure.
 Patients may experience similar side effects to those experienced in earlier stages of cancer treatment.
-The side effects of treatment may be lasting, even during remission, can keep cancer survivors out of work for even longer.
+The side effects of treatment may be lasting, even during remission, and can keep cancer survivors out of work for even longer.
 Your disability insurance policy should provide you with financial peace of mind as you are out of work to undergo treatment and recover from cancer.

 Working with your Philadelphia Cancer Lawyer regarding your disability insurance benefits can help secure your financial future in these difficult situations.
 Regardless of the type of cancer, you are battling, Seltzer & Associates is equipped to take care of your claim for disability insurance benefits.